“My Hope America” – Reflections on Two Incompatible Gospels

 A Christian’s Reflections on an Election in America

-This article was first published in February 2021.
-My main purpose was to highlight the corruption of the 2020 election by the Democrats to prevent President Trump from being elected to serve a second term, his first term being from 2016 - 2020.
-The facts of this article recount how the 2020 election was stolen … Continue reading A Christian’s Reflections on an Election in America
+This post was first published in February 2021.
+My main purpose was to highlight the corruption of the 2020 election by the Democrats to prevent President Trump from being elected to serve a second term, his first term being from 2016 to 2020.
+The facts of this article recount how the 2020 election was stolen, … Continue reading A Christian’s Reflections on an Election in America

 1 Timothy 2:4-6: Leighton Flowers, Charles Spurgeon and the Hermeneutical Divide